PasinduOG/qr-code-generator/README.md

 ## License

-This project is open-source and available for personal and commercial use under the MIT License.
+This project is licensed under the [MIT License](LICENSE) - see the [LICENSE](LICENSE) file for details.

+The MIT License is a permissive free software license originating at the Massachusetts Institute of Technology.
+It puts only very limited restriction on reuse and has high compatibility with other licenses, making it ideal for open source projects.

 ## Acknowledgements